-Deleted: The function code of a particular FunctionBody does not include any source text that is parsed as part of a nested FunctionBody a string and treated as the FunctionBody.
+Function code also denotes the source text supplied when using the built-in Function object as a constructor.
+More precisely, the last parameter provided to the Function constructor is converted to a string and treated as the FunctionBody.
 If more than one parameter is provided to the Function constructor, all parameters except the last one are converted to strings and concatenated together, separated by commas.
 The resulting string is interpreted as the FormalParameterList for the FunctionBody defined by the last parameter.
 The function code for a particular instantiation of a Function does not include any source text that is parsed as part of a nested FunctionBody.
-The function code for a particular instantiation of a Function does not include any source text that is parsed as part of a Block or a FunctionBody except that it does include the code of any VariableDeclaration that is parsed as part of such a Block or as part of a Block nested at any level within such a Block.
+The function code for a particular instantiation of a Function does not include any source text that is parsed as part of a nested FunctionBody.
+The function code for a particular instantiation of a Function does not include any source text that is parsed as part of a Block or a FunctionBody except that it does include the code of any VariableDeclaration that is parsed as part of such a Block or as part of a Block.